System performance is limited by various physical factors:

 • If less than 4 representative and active Access Points are present, no position update can be provided.

-• Since 4 representative Access Pointare required for localization, the addition of another representative Access Point does not increase the latency.
+• Since 4 representative Access Points are required for localization, adding another representative Access Point does not increase the latency.

 📘

-For 1 Tag a ranging latency in the millisecond range is feaseable
+For 1 Tag, a ranging latency in the millisecond range is feasible.
+For each additional Tag, the ranging latency increases.

 Localization Performance

-• The Accuracy and Precision of the Localization depends on:
+• The accuracy and precision of localization depend on:

-• High-reflecting surfaces (Glass, Metal, etc.) reduce performance.
+• Highly reflective surfaces (glass, metal, etc.) reduce performance.

-• Blocked sight (Glass, Metal, Human Torso, etc.) between Tag and Access Points reduces performance.
+• Blocked line of sight (glass, metal, human torso, etc.) between Tag and Access Points reduces performance.

-• High ranges between Tag and Access Points reduce performance.
+• Large distances between Tag and Access Points reduce performance.

 • Connection loss between Tag and Access Points reduces performance.

-• The higher the number of Tags the higher the latency and lower the localization performance.
+• The higher the number of Tags, the higher the latency and the lower the localization performance.

 • Bad performance may occur outside the localization area.